RedwoodJS 4

 00:02:04 - Anthony Campolo

-Yeah.
-Hello, my name is Anthony Campolo and I've been on the stream in the past.
+Yeah, hello.
+My name is Anthony Campolo, and I've been on the stream in the past.

 00:02:09 - Nick Taylor

-I am also Anthony, for some reason
+I can't hear you, Anthony, for some reason.

 00:02:12 - Anthony Campolo

-you can't hear me.
+You can't hear me?

 00:02:15 - Nick Taylor